naholav/sft-vs-reflection-llama3-codexglue/README.md

 **Training vs Inference Prompts**:
 - **SFT Model**: Trained and evaluated with the same prompt format ✅
 - **Reflection Model**:
-  - Training: Used teacher-student reflection format
+  - Training: Used teacher-student reflection and SFT prompts format
   - Inference: Used standard SFT prompt (same as above)

 **Future Work**: The reflection model might perform even better with specialized prompts that leverage its training.
 Potential prompt engineering opportunities: